 TRANSPORT AND TRAFFIC

 Since the city is very old, it was not built to accommodate motorcycles and cars.
 Therefore, one of the biggest problems of Hanoi is traffic and pollution.
 With its population of about 7 million, roads are loaded with all kind of vehicles, leaving not much space for pedestrians.
 Streets and lanes have no pavements and their both sides are mostly occupied by locals selling fruit and vegetables.
-On the top of that, there are generally no road rules.
+On top of that, there are generally no road rules.
 Cars, motorbikes, scooters, bicycles and pedestrians literally move any direction, crisscrossing the streets from every side.
 One of the main attractions of Hanoi is the Old Quarter, where the traffic is tremendously hectic.
-Most of the tourists would not even dare crossing the street on their first day of visit.
+Most of the tourists would not even dare to cross the street on their first day of a visit.
 However, there is no other way If you want to explore the town on foot.
 Close your eyes, head out and hope that the fast approaching vehicles will spot you in time and not run you over.
 But do not worry, the locals are exceptional drivers!

 Once you get tired of walking or in case you get lost, the easiest way to get back on track is to flag down one of the local motorbikes or bicycle taxis and offer them a dollar or two for driving you back to your hotel.
 The cheapest mode of transport in the Capital are “Cyclos” (two-seated carts powered by a man on a foot-pedal bike riding behind you).